-In some cases, the links to products are affiliate links, which means that if you end up buying the product, I will get a teeny-tiny commission.
+In some cases, the links to products are associate links, which means that if you end up buying the product, I will get a teeny-tiny commission.
 This usually won’t buy me a cup of coffee, but, hey, it’s still something.

 I’m disclosing this, and also letting you know that I won’t put up links to products that I think suck.
-Sure, you can still go to Amazon or whatnot, but that’s on you.

 And even if I like something, you should look at the reviews on the various websites I point you towards to make up your own mind.
-As they say, “Your Milage May Vary,” especially if you drive your Ferrari slowly, which I wouldn’t.
+As they say, “Your Mileage May Vary,” especially if you drive your Ferrari slowly, which I wouldn’t.

 But that’s just me.

 Also, below is some specific legal disclosures required by the programs I have chosen to use.
 Right now, it’s just Amazon.
 But if I find other vendors that have programs, and they have good products, treat the consumers (you-all, and me, too) well, then I may opt into those, too.